samuelgozlan/amplitude-dev-center/docs/experiment/guides/getting-started/create-a-flag.md

 ### Add a deployment

-Once you've created the flag, you'll need to add a [deployment](../../general/data-model.md#deployments).
+Once you've created the flag, you can choose to use the default Amplitude project [deployment](../../general/data-model.md#deployments), or add a custom deployment.
 Add one or more deployments using the Settings card.

 ![Screenshot of settings card with deployments](../../../assets/images/experiment/create-flag-1.png)